Manithan Maravillai: Production

-Manithan Maravillai is a remake of the Telugu film Gundamma Katha, itself based on the Kannada film Mane Thumbida Hennu (1958).
+Manithan Maravillai and its Telugu version Gundamma Katha, were based on the Kannada film Mane Thumbida Hennu (1958).
 The screenplay was written by Chakrapani, who also co-produced the film with Nagi Reddi under Vijaya Productions; Chakrapani and Reddi also produced the Telugu original.
 Akkineni Nageswara Rao, who appeared as one of the male leads in Gundamma Katha, reprised his role in Manithan Maravillai, which was his 100th film as an actor, while Gemini Ganesan was cast as the other male lead, reprising the role originally played by N. T. Rama Rao.
 Cinematography was handled by Marcus Bartley.